Dark Mode Light Mode

 What I’m about to tell is one those things that makes me love China.
 It’s truly fascinating.

 A friend of mine was working at a coffee shop where they had the finger scan system.
-But, obviously, like most people, nobody wants to work all day right?
+But, obviously, like most people, nobody wants to work all day, right?
 So what she did was, she installed the same finger scanning system at her hairdresser, which was a close friend, next to her house and registered the finger of her friend.

 As I mentioned, I had to scan my finger twice a day to get paid.
 At some point that year, my wife and I wanted to go on holiday, which made me realize… I would not be able to scan my finger!
 I was talking with my Chinese friend and told him about the holiday plans and that I could not scan my finger then.

-I will never forget what he said then; “We can just make a copy of your finger, and I’ll scan it for you.”
+I will never forget what he said then: “We can just make a copy of your finger, and I’ll scan it for you.”
 Wait, what?!
 A copy of my finger what do you mean?
 Yeah, we can buy a special kit online to copy your finger bro.
-It’s only a few euro, he said.
+It’s only a few euros, he said.
 We went on Taobao, an online store like Ali Express and searched for the finger copy kit.
 And there it was.
 A simple kit, with some skin color like plastic fluid to make a copy… unbelievable!

-Unfortunately, this story has a bit of an anticlimax, I got fired before I could even try it out…
+Unfortunately, this story has a bit of an anticlimax.
+I got fired before I could even try it out…

 Level 1, 2, and 3 Bosses.